Rijksmuseum/rijksmuseum.github.io/oai.md

 - **europeana_edm** [Europeana Data Model](https://pro.europeana.eu/resources/standardization-tools/edm-documentation)
 - **lido** [Lightweight Information Describing Objects](http://lido-schema.org/)

+The repository [conversion_oai_formats](https://github.com/Rijksmuseum/conversion_oai_formats) can provide insights in how Rijksmuseum data is mapped to these metadata formats.

 ### Sets of objects
 The following sets of objects can be retrieved using the ListRecords and ListIdentifiers verbs:

+- **subject:EntirePublicDomainSet** All works in the public domain.
+- **subject:PublicDomainImages** All works with an image in the public domain.
+- **subject:OnDisplay** All works currently on display in the Rijksmuseum.
 - **type:prints** All the works on paper in the Rijksmuseum collection .

 -----------------------------------------